 Frequently Asked Questions

-Yes, the texture may be less thick, but it will absolutely culture into lactose free yogurt also.
+Yes, the texture may be less thick, but it will absolutely ferment just as nicely as full fat milk.

-Yes, if you don't need to make new yogurt too frequently, than measure some of your last batch of yogurt into ¼ cup containers and freeze it up to 6 months.
+Yes, measure some of your last batch of lactose free yogurt into ยผ cup containers and freeze it up to 6 months.

 Yes, you can spread some out on a food dehydrator on the cooler setting.
 Spread it thin so it dries quickly.
 Gather up the dry shavings and grind, save in an airtight container for up to 8 weeks.

-You will need to start your yogurt with at least 3 tablespoons of live, unflavored, unsweetened yogurt like plain Fage.
-3 tablespoons to ¼ cup should be saved with every new batch of yogurt to use for your next batch.
+You'll need to start your first batch with at least 3 tablespoons of live, unflavored, unsweetened yogurt like plain Fage.
+3 tablespoons to ยผ cup should be saved with every new batch of yogurt to use for your next batch.

-Lactose-free yogurt is still a dairy (cow, goat, and sheep's milk) product.
-Dairy free yogurt is specially cultured soy, coconut, almond, or other plant based 'milk' product.
+Lactose-free is still a dairy (cow, goat, and sheep's milk) product.
+Dairy free means it's specially cultured soy, coconut, almond, or other plant based 'milk' product.

 Equipment